KJJHHH/Stocks/Sentiment/README.md

 - Graphs:
   - Blue line represents the sentiment analysis strategy
   - Orange line represents the buy and hold strategy
 - Some backtest results show a flat line at the last few days due to not updating the news yet.
+- The backtest do not take transaction fee into account

 ### 3.1.
 TW Stock 0050
 - **Pretraining** vs. **Finetuning**